 Of course, please do contact us if you still need help.

 Jetpack and Open Graph tags

 For publicizing to Facebook and Google+, your posts must have valid Open Graph meta tags.
 You can use Facebook’s Debug tool to see if your site has valid Open Graph tags.
 Jetpack will normally output those tags for you in your site’s source.
-If you are having trouble publicizing your posts to Facebook, the first thing you can check is to see if you have Jetpack’s Open Graph tags in your post’s source code.
-It’s important that you check the individual post’s source, and not your home page.
+If you are having trouble publicizing your posts to Facebook, you can first check that you have Jetpack’s Open Graph tags in your post’s source code.
+It’s important that you check the individual post’s source and not your home page.
 You should see something like this:

 Note that the exact meta tags will be generated based on your content.
 The important thing to look for is this:

 If you see that, then you know that Jetpack is outputting it’s Open Graph meta tags.
 If you see Jetpack’s tags but your posts still aren’t being publicized, then continue reading.

 If you don’t see Jetpack’s Open Graph tags in your source, then it’s possible that you have another plugin that’s conflicting.
 Since Facebook will give an error if there are duplicate Open Graph tags, Jetpack automatically deactivates its Open Graph tag generation when it detects that another plugin is adding them.
 The most popular of these plugins include Yoast SEO, Shareaholic, and the Official Facebook plugin; you can see the full list of plugins here.